Nearsoft/jobs/readme.md

 * Solid understanding and demonstrated experience using Amazon Web Services and/or other cloud providers
 * Strong working knowledge of Agile development methodologies and best practices
 * Excellent communication and teamwork skills

-## DevOps Engineer
-💳

-### Responsibilities

-* Day to day maintenance and ability to work closely with development team
-* Good knowledge of security best practices, preferably PCI requirements
-* Dealing with issues that may come up
-* Participating in on call rotation
-* Helping in launching and maintaining new Microservices in Rails 5 and Elixir
-* Managing security patching and deployments
-* Familiarity with monitoring systems like Grafana, Datadog, Nagios

-### Requirements

-* High degree of proficiency in Linux systems administration, mainly Ubuntu flavor
-* Helping in automation that requires a lot of scripting in Bash, Ruby or Python
-* Strong understanding of AWS Cloud Infrastructure and its services, including but not limited to EC2, ElastiCache, RDS, Redshift, S3, IAM, EFS
-* Understanding of the Ruby on Rails ecosystem, its benefits and its deficiencies
-* Streamlined deployment for a continuous integration based team
-* Work experience with relational databases and SQL
-* Experience with agile development process in collaborative environment
-* Good understanding of performance trade-offs
-* Good communications skills

-### Bonus qualifications

-* Experience developing cookbooks with Chef
-* Familiarity with time series databases like InfluxDB, Prometheus, Graphite, etc.
-* Experience designing and deploying large scale distributed data processing systems
-* Experience with CI/CD tools preferably Chef Automate

 ## Product Designer